DISABLED AMERICAN VETERANS, CHAPTER 5

 In 1974, DAV-5 settled into a former 30-year-old church on Burwell Street, created office space in the basement, and turned it into a veterans service center.
 On October 7, 2019 DAV-5 opened its current facility at 4980 Auto Center Way.

-Throughout its 97year history DAV-5 has continued to provide advocacy for thousands of veterans from every walk in life, resulting in millions of dollars in benefits.
+Throughout several decades, DAV-5 has continued to provide advocacy for thousands of veterans from every walk in life, resulting in millions of dollars in benefits.

-When disabled veterans finish their service, they can face obstacles when they seek the compensation, they’ve earned serving our Country.
+When disabled veterans finish their service, they can face obstacles when they seek the compensation, they have earned serving our Country.
 Paperwork, red tape, and the complexities of the VA system can all stand in the way of a veteran receiving proper payment.